-To watch the Full Experience of building a Lightsaber at Savi’s Workshop, scroll down to watch the full video during our visit!
+To watch the Full Experience of building a Lightsaber at Savi’s Workshop, scroll down to watch the full video during our visit which shows the entire process!

 Savi’s Workshop – Handbuilt Lightsabers is a shop in Star Wars: Galaxy’s Edge.
-Savi’s Workshop just opened in Disneyland’s version of Star Wars Galaxy’s Edge on May 31, 2019.
-The Hollywood Studios version of Galaxy’s Edge on August 29, 2019.
+Savi’s Workshop opened in Disneyland’s version of Star Wars Galaxy’s Edge on May 31, 2019.
+The Hollywood Studios version opened in Galaxy’s Edge on August 29, 2019.

 Once you learn the basics, scroll down for our full review and video from our experience at Savi’s Workshop….